Trump's taxes: Takeaways from release of long-sought returns

 A BANK ACCOUNT IN CHINA

 The longtime real estate and media mogul with business interests on multiple continents was asked during a 2020 presidential debate about having a bank account in China.
-He said he closed it before he began his 2016 campaign for the White House.
+He said he closed it before he began his 2016 campaign — a statement his tax returns show was not true.

 “The bank account was in 2013.
 It was closed in 2015, I believe,” Trump said during the debate.
 “I was thinking about doing a deal in China.
 Like millions of other people, I was thinking about it.
 I decided not to do it.”